Potpourri of Peppers

 - Chipotle peppers.
 While some grocers carry fresh chipotle peppers, most cooks take advantage of chipotle peppers that are canned in adobo sauce.
 The peppers are somewhat spicy and have a smoky flavor.

 For a change of taste, try pureed roasted red peppers as a sauce.

 Freezing Green Peppers

-- Chop onions or peppers and spread in thin layers on cookie sheets.
+- Chop peppers and spread in thin layers on cookie sheets.
 Place cookie sheets in freezer until frozen.
-As you remove the onions or peppers from cookie sheets. break up to eliminate large hunks.
+As you remove the peppers from the cookie sheets, break up to eliminate large hunks.
 Place in storage bags and freeze until needed.

 Hot Pepper Tip

 Jalapenos: This spicy food can also increase your metabolism.
 In fact, many naturally spicy foods tout similar properties.